FBI posts victim sketches drawn by admitted serial killer

-DALLAS — The FBI has released sketches and other information on a string of unsolved cold-case homicides that investigators say a serial killer admitted to carrying out.
+DALLAS — The FBI has released sketches drawn by an admitted serial killer of some of his victims, along with other information on a string of unsolved cold-case homicides to which investigators say the man confessed.

 An FBI statement says Little targeted “marginalized and vulnerable women who were often involved in prostitution and addicted to drugs.”
 The bureau hopes the information will generate tips and clues from the public that could help solve the dozens of unsolved homicides.